Omnissa Horizon 2406: Virtual Desktop Pools

 • Horizon 2306 (8.10) and newer now default to no longer creating parent virtual machines.

 • Horizon 2306 (8.10) and newer support Persistent Disks with dedicated Instant Clones.
-See VMware 93091 Guidelines for Persistent Disk Migration from Horizon 7 Environments to Horizon 8.
+See Omnissa 93091 Guidelines for Persistent Disk Migration from Horizon 7 Environments to Horizon 8.

-• An alternative is Microsoft FSLogix, or VMware App Volumes Writable Volumes
+• An alternative is Microsoft FSLogix, or App Volumes Writable Volumes

-• See Instant-Clone Desktop Pools at VMware Docs.
+• See Instant-Clone Desktop Pools at Omnissa Docs.

 Infrastructure Prep